Thanos1716/pixel-consistency/README.md

 If you have:

- - Discovered an inconsistent texture or model that is not listed,
+ - Discovered an inconsistent texture or model that is not mentioned in the wiki,
  - Found a broken texture or model in this pack, or
  - Would like to request a feature

-please raise an issue on the [issues](https://github.com/Thanos1716/pixel-consistency/issues/new) page.
+please raise an issue on the [issues](https://github.com/Thanos1716/pixel-consistency/issues/new) page or in the [Discord server](https://discord.gg/x8n6RmP78V).

 ### Curseforge